Book Shelf THE STACKS

 But we can (and I believe should) acknowledge that our arguments are aided by having all those examples so readily accessible in his writing.

-(Let’s call them Exhibits, if not A-Z, at least maybe Exhibits A-M.)
+(Let’s call these stories Exhibits, well, maybe not A-Z, but at least Exhibits A-M.)

 The 9 Most-Worth-Reading Short Stories